-Rapid growth in the Environment and green energy sector has led to an explosion in the number of training schemes available as there is a growing demand for a properly trained green workforce.
+Rapid growth in the renewable and green energy sector in Ireland has led to an explosion in the number of training schemes available, as there is a growing demand for a properly trained 'green' workforce.
 The main courses out there centre around:

 Thermography courses train people to be able to use an infrared camera in order to determine the amount of heat radiation coming from an object.
 The heat radiation will show up on the camera as different colours, according to its source.

-The rapid pace of growth in the renewable industry has meant that new technologies are constantly being added.
+Renewable Installer Training The rapid pace of growth in the renewable industry has meant that new technologies are constantly being added.
 Training is needed in order to become fully competent in the installation and service of all equipment used in renewable technologies, for example solar panels and wind turbines.
 To search for related courses: click here

 Insulation Installer Training Insulation is vital for reducing the carbon footprint of buildings and can provide an effective way to reduce fuel bills, which is particularly relevant for these testing economic times that we currently find ourselves in.
 The demand for insulation is steadily growing and represents an important area of job creation.

 Insulation installer training courses provide participants with an introduction to insulation materials and train them to become fully versed in building regulations and the correct way to carry out an insulation assessment for a building.
 The courses also outline the key requirements for insulating various types of buildings.
 To search for related courses: click here